Wednesday, August 30, 2023

 In her Author's Note at the back, Deb Lee notes that she began working on this memoir in 2018 and that it went through many edits.
 Despite this, she was able to focus on the messages she wanted to get across to her readers with her memoir.
 She notes that life is now good and that although her mental health issues may always be present, with therapy she has learned to manage them in a more healthy manner.
 While Lee has managed to maintain her friendship with Kate, her relationship with her parents remains distant.
 It is wonderful to read that Lee acknowledges that "they truly have done the best they can, even with the stressful circumstances of immigrating to the States with a toddler and a 10-month-old in their arms." and that they supported her work as an independent illustrator.
 Although Lee doesn't really focus on the racism she (and likely her family) experienced in America, this was probably a significant factor in her growing-up experience.

 In Limbo tells Deb's story through the beautiful illustrations which were created using an iPad and iPhone using Procreate, Adobe Photoshop and photos taken by a Canon DSLR and Photobooth.
-The cover is simply beautiful; the rich colours drawing the reader in.
+The cover is simply gorgeous; the rich colours drawing the reader to look closer: we see a young girl struggling to keep her head above the waters of life.
+In Limbo offers young readers hope in their mental health struggles, especially those who feel the weight of family and societal expectations.
+In Limbo is a courageous and timely memoir!

 Book Details: